Saturday, June 5, 2021

 Sheet 13:

 The line would leave the “Highway” again, crossing a brook at station 1196+00, and about 12 feet above Piscataqua River at station 1210+00.
-An alternate design is again penciled in through the uneven terrain before approximately 30-foot banking marked “Gravel” at station 1255+00, just prior to crossing about 9 feet above Piscataqua River.
+An alternate design is again penciled in through the uneven terrain before approximately 30-foot banking marked “Gravel” at station 1255+00, just before crossing about 9 feet above Piscataqua River.

 1261+00 Bridge Piscataqua River N